Welcome to Year 1

 We would like to welcome you to Year 1 at Blenheim Primary School.
 We are thrilled with how well the children have already settled into this school year.
 We will work incredibly hard to support your children to develop, learn and grow and we value all the support that you also give them at home.

-Dina Asher-Smith Class (1AC) is taught by -
+Komodo Dragon Class (Y1LM) is taught by -

 Mrs Fieldhouse (HLTA) also teaches both Year 1 classes

 The platypus is an unusual mammal of eastern Australia and Tasmania.
 The platypus and its relatives the echidna are the only mammals that lay eggs.
 The platypus also looks odd.
 It has a “bill” and webbed feet like a duck and a flat tail like a beaver.
 The platypus lives in and near rivers and lakes.
 It eats insects, worms, shellfish, fish, frogs, mollusks, and tadpoles.
 The amount of food it eats every day is almost equal to its own weight.
 The platypus is a legally protected species in Australia and is listed as an endangered species.